Everest Base Camp Trek Experience

 Day 1: Fly to Lukla from Kathmandu and trek to Phakding

 We saw Mt.
 Kusum Kangaru (6367 m) standing behind the Koshi River.
 We resume walking towards Phakding for one more hour.
 After reaching, we had our lunch and stayed overnight in Shangri-la Lodge.
-In the late afternoon, we went to explore the Pema Choling Gompa in Phakding.
+In the late afternoon, we explored the Pema Choling Gompa in Phakding.
 It is the oldest monastery in the region carrying 350 years of history.

 - Almost of the houses in Phakding are painted with white clay.
 There used to be a source of white micaceous clay in Phakding in the past.
 Hence, the villagers named name Phakding after it.